zspann/cssi-prework-string-lab/README.md

 <img src="https://s3.amazonaws.com/after-school-assets/weasley.jpg" width="150" align="left" hspace="10">
 Ron Weasley is graduating from Hogwarts!
 He's got Percy Weasley's graduation invitations from a few years ago, which Percy wrote out by hand before sending them via owl post.

-The family of Percy Weasley proudly invite you to celebrate their graduation from Hogwarts on Saturday the 22nd of June.
+**"The family of Percy Weasley proudly invite you to celebrate their graduation from Hogwarts on Saturday the 22nd of June.
 Festivities will be held at The Burrow.
-See you then!"
+See you then!"**

 Percy could have saved a lot of time by using the magic of programming to automate this task.
 Help Ron get these invitations printed quickly so he can spend more time playing Quidditch.